 - Develop a Household Emergency Plan.
 Assemble and maintain your Emergency Survival Items for your home as well as a portable getaway kit. - Prepare your property for high winds.
 Secure large heavy objects or remove any item which can become a deadly or damaging missile.
 Get your roof checked regularly to make sure it is secure.
-List items that may need to be secured or moved indoors when strong winds are forecast. - tarpaulins, boards and duct tape.
+List items that may need to be secured or moved indoors when strong winds are forecast. - Keep materials at hand for repairing windows, such as tarpaulins, boards and duct tape. - If you are renovating or building, make sure all work complies with the New Zealand building code which has specific standards to minimise storm damage. - If farming, know which paddocks are safe to move livestock away from floodwaters, landslides and power lines.